Skip to content

 CodeRetryableDescription

-WEBHOOK_NETWORK_ERRORYesNetwork error connecting to webhook URL
+WEBHOOK_NETWORK_ERRORYesNetwork or transport error while connecting to the webhook target

 WEBHOOK_INPUT_NOT_FOUNDNoCould not load execution input for delivery